anilmainali/wilsonmar.github.io/tuner/index.md

 <img alt="agile mvp" src="https://cloud.githubusercontent.com/assets/300046/12909852/f64315f0-ceb9-11e5-8540-0c0046047881.jpg">

-0. <strong>Create production-like environments temporarily for testing.</strong>
+## 1\.
+Create production-like environments temporarily for testing.

    This means server creation scripts that automatically bring up servers in a cloud quickly in a repeatable way.

-0. <strong>Measure production instances.</strong>
+   The difference between production and test should be just a few configuration settings.

+## 2\.
+Measure all environments.

    Install log management and metrics on servers, networks, load balancers, etc.

-   Do the same in test environments.
+   Do the same in test environments to make sure automatic triggers work.

-0. <strong>Measure enviornment variability.</strong>
+## 3\.
+Measure enviornment variability.

-   Are there spikes when the server is only serving landing pages?
+   Are there spikes when the server is serving only landing pages?

+   <iframe width="560" height="315" src="https://www.youtube.com/embed/6VmAX3DM78s" frameborder="0" allowfullscreen> </iframe>

+   How can you tell when spikes and other anomalies occurred?

-   How can you tell what are the causes of spikes?
+   How can you tell what are the **causes** of anomalies?

+   How can you **predict** when anomalies will occur if you don't have history to analyze?

-0. <strong>Impose an artificial load to test limits.</strong>
+## 4\.
+Impose an artificial load to test limits.

    This identifies hidden issues throughout the system stack and human processes.

+   This begins with micro-benchmarks during development.

-0. <strong>Do experiments to find the optimal.</strong>
+## 5\.
+Do experiments to find the optimal.

    This identifies the least-cost solutions (effort, time, and equipment).

    That's how I justify what I'm paid.